-Hymns for the solemnity of the Ascension, Year B (16 May 2021)
+Hymns for the solemnity of the Ascension, Year B (9 May or 12 May 2024)

 A selection of hymns and songs, based on themes from the Roman Catholic lectionary for the solemnity of the Ascension of the Lord, Year B.